learn-co-students/building-nested-hashes-onl01-seng-pt-012120/README.md

 The values of the `:hero_friends` and `:heroine_friends` keys currently point to empty arrays.
 Fill out these empty arrays with a series of hashes that will contain key/value pairs describing these friends.

 The hero's two friends are Benvolio and Steven.
 So, the `:hero_friends` array will contain two hashes.
-Each of these two hashes have the following three keys: name, age and attitude.
+Each of these two hashes have the following three keys: `:name`, `:age` and `:attitude`.
 The hero's first friend has a name of "Benvolio", an age of "17" and an attitude of "worried".
 The hero's second friend has a name of "Steven", an age of "30" and an attitude of "confused".

 The heroine's two friends are Mercutio and Nurse.
 So, the `:heroine_friends` array will contain two hashes.
 Each of these two hashes ave the following three keys: name, age and attitude.
 The heroine's first friend has a name of "Mercutio" an age of "18", and an attitude of "hot-headed".
 The heroine's second friend has a name of "Nurse" and age of "44" and an attitude of "worried".